anjlab/eclipse-tapestry5-plugin/README.md

 3. Open `update-site/target-platform.target` and click *Set as Active Target Platform*
 4. Right click `update-site/site.xml` and select *Plug-in Tools* -> *Build Site*
 5. That's it, the `update-site` folder will contain the build and be used for local installation.

-  Alternatively, you can run `update-site/package.sh` to create a ZIP file with content of update site.

-To build a new release with new version:

-1. Use Find and Replace in all projects to change all occurrences of current version with new value.
-2. Delete `features`, `plugins`, `artifacts.jar`, and `content.jar` files from the `update-site` folder.
-3. Repeat steps 4 and 5 from above.

 ### Thanks To